 Microsoft Flight Simulator

-- Genre: aviation simulator
+- Genre: flight simulator

-What is Microsoft Flight Simulator?
+What is Microsoft Flight Simulator about?

 - More about Microsoft Flight Simulator

 WHY WORTH IT?
 PLAYER'S OPINION